The Women’s Freedom Center supports all survivors of domestic and sexual violence.

 We understand that LGBTQ community historically has not received equal treatment and faced barriers when they have reached out to domestic and sexual violence crisis centers; we recognize that this community still faces discrimination based on gender identity and a lack of culturally competent workers that fail to meet their needs.

 At the WFC, we are committed to supporting all survivors of domestic and sexual violence regardless of gender, gender identity, sex, and/or sexual orientation.
 We recognize that any person can be the victim of gender violence and that transgender people, especially transwomen, are at heightened risk for sexual violence.
 We also recognize that we as an organization have continued learning and work to do.
 To that end, we seek guidance from Out in the Open, the local LGBTQ organization serving Windham County, around these issues.

 Our name – The Women’s Freedom Center – has its roots in the inception of our organization – women helping women be safe from violence.
 Its beginning was in the early 1970s when it was then called “The Rape Crisis Center.”
 This center was established by women in the community concerned about the number of rapes being reported.
 Most calls were coming from women who had been beaten by their husbands or boyfriends.
 To address the needs the women were presenting, others took women into their homes for safety until they worked to find funds to rent a shelter.
 In 1974, The Women’s Crisis Center was established and in 2011 our name changed to The Women’s Freedom Center.
 Our organization to this day continues to maintain a specific focus on ending men’s violence against all women.
-This focus, however, does not deter us from acknowledging and addressing all gender abuse and we are here to support and serve anyone who is a victim of domestic and/or sexual violence.
+This focus, however, does not keep us from acknowledging and addressing all gender-based abuse and we are here to support and serve anyone who is a victim of domestic and/or sexual violence.

 What you can expect when you call/come into the Women’s Freedom Center: